HitKeep Security Model for Analytics Deployments

 - No external CDN dependencies for assets

-- Optional features such as favicon lookup, SMTP delivery, S3 backups, Search Console sync, and AI provider enrichment can add outbound calls
+- Optional features such as favicon lookup, SMTP delivery, S3 backups, Search Console sync, configured operational webhooks, and AI provider enrichment can add outbound calls

 - Docker image can be pulled once, pushed to a private registry, and used offline indefinitely